AnirudhSanal/Microsevices_Project/README.md

 How to Run the Project

 Step 1: Install and Configure MySQL
-Install MySQL on your machine (or use Docker).
+Install MySQL on your machine.
 Create a database to store the train-related data.

 Step 2: Set Up Eureka Server (Service Registry)